Nobody knows exactly how many rats are living in New York City, but in 2014 statisticians estimated their population to be around 2 million.

 In the context of New York City neighborhoods, access to food and water most commonly comes in the form of garbage left on sidewalks and alleyways, although gardens, yards, and outdoor dining setups are also attractive spots for rats to set up their burrows.

-- If you find a rat burrow, the easiest way to close it is to fill it with soil and tamp down with a shovel.
+- If you find a rat burrow, close it by filling it with soil and tamping down with a shovel.

 - Burrows in cracked or broken sidewalks may need to be filled with metal filler and cement.